wagtail/wagtail-localize/docs/how-to/integrations/machine-translation.md

 Website: [https://libretranslate.com/](https://libretranslate.com/)

-Note that You will need a subscription to get an API key.
-Or you can host your own instance.
+!!! note

-More details are available on the github page [https://github.com/LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).
+    You will need a subscription to get an API key.
+Alternatively, you can host your own instance.
+See more details at [https://github.com/LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).

 ```python
 WAGTAILLOCALIZE_MACHINE_TRANSLATOR = {